Travis Bracht: Soulbender

 In 2007, Bracht reunited with his former Peace and Silence bandmate Chuck Miller in Soulbender, filling in for his friend Nick Pollock on vocals.
-Pollock had also played alongside Bacolas, Bergstrom, and Staley in Alice N' Chains; he was their guitar player.
-The Pollock-led lineup of Soulbender had also played at the very first Layne Staley Tribute held in 2002.
+The Pollock-led lineup of Soulbender had played at the first Layne Staley Tribute held in 2002.
 The Bracht-led lineup followed suit by performing at the sixth tribute held in 2007 with Bracht sharing vocal duties with Chris Daughtry as they performed the song "Sunshine" by Alice in Chains.
 Later that year, Soulbender released the song "Loaded", their only released material thus far with Bracht on vocals, on the compilation album Unleashed 3 alongside several other heavy metal artists.

 Post Modern Heroes

-In May 2009, Bracht formed a new band called Post Modern Heroes along with every other member of his previous band Peace and Silence, except for Chuck Miller.
+In May 2009, Bracht formed a new band called Post Modern Heroes with the other members of his previous band Peace and Silence, except for Chuck Miller.
 They had a different bass player who was identified only as Robot, who previously played in the band Omnivoid along with Bracht's former Second Coming bandmate Dudley Taft.
 In 2010, PMH independently released their eponymous debut album, Post Modern Heroes, which was well received by Seattle rock radio station KISW.
-They would be picked to share the stage with old friends from Second Coming touring days, Sevendust, Godsmack and Puddle of Mudd at KISW Pain In The Grass that summer.
-The band would dissolve in 2012.
+They played at KISW Pain In The Grass that summer.
+The band dissolved in 2012.